 - High R-value per inch.
 Space is at a premium inside a van, and you want to insulate with materials that will do the most in the least amount of space.

 - Bang for your buck.
 There’s no need to spend thousands (or even hundreds) of dollars insulating your van.
 Some materials may work well, but cost more than your actual van did.
 On the flip side, some materials are dirt cheap but have a host of other issues.
-The best insulation materials do their job effectively and are also friendly to your wallet.
+The best insulation materials do their job effectively and are also friendly to your wallet and your health.

 - Able to withstand vibration.
 Unless you’ve got your van up on cinder blocks in the front yard, you’re probably driving it all over the place all the time.
 Driving causes a lot of vibration inside your van, and your insulation needs to be able to take it without falling apart.

 - Resistance to moisture, mold, and mildew.
-Either the material is impervious to moisture (like rigid foam board or spray foam) or has moisture control properties and natural mold resistance (like Thinsulate or sheep’s wool).
+Either the material is impervious to moisture (like rigid foam board or spray foam) or has moisture control properties and natural mold resistance (like Thinsulate or Havelock Wool).

 - Non-toxic.
 You don’t want harmful gases or microscopic particles from your insulation filling your (very small) living space.
 Bonus points if the insulation is produced in an environmentally-friendly way.